7 Recommendations for Remote Product Managers

 6 – Create a Common Culture

-Ideally, virtual team members will still feel that they work in the same company as those in the central office.
+Ideally, virtual team members will still feel they work in the same company as the central office.

-Creating that culture for remote team members is a challenge, but you can do it.
+Creating that culture for remote team members is challenging, but you can do it.

 A remote product manager should be sure to share information about company news with those in remote teams.

-You should distribute employee newsletters to them, and they should be included in employee recognition.
+You should distribute employee newsletters to them and include them in employee recognition.
 These steps will help employees working remotely feel like they are a part of the company culture.

 7 – Celebrate Wins

-Remote product managers should recognise all their employees’ teamwork and individual achievements, especially those who work virtually.
+Remote product managers should recognise all their employees’ teamwork and achievements, especially those who work virtually.

 High-fives might be challenging to deliver in person, but a simple thank you or a virtual toast to reaching a meaningful goal will create enthusiasm for the future.